 Using direct Pelion LwM2M server credentials: The device received LwM2M server security object credentials in the factory.
 The device registers straight to the LwM2M server.
 With this option, the device cannot fall back to bootstrap.
 This places limitations on certificate renewing and connectivity maintenance.

 Both options rely on provisioning the device credentials to the device during manufacturing.
 To connect the device, ensure:

 - The device is configured to use your chosen connection option.
 Set the value of the

 - The device has credentials that allow it to access the registration mechanism (either bootstrap or LwM2M).
 See the full provisioning documentation for details.

-- The CA certificate is uploaded to the system which enables Device Management to do the handshake with the device.
+- The CA certificate is uploaded to the system, which enables Device Management to shake hands with the device.

 Tip: During development, you can use the Developer certificate option.
 It uses the bootstrap onboarding and a certificate obtained from Device Management Portal (and compiled into the binary), without requiring the factory tools.

 Device Management provides a possibility to manufacture devices that do not need to be assigned to a specific account in the factory.
 Read more about the ownership claiming in the Device ownership chapter.